Understanding Anxiety and Depression: How Psychotherapy Can Help

 - 3 min read

-Anxiety and depression are common mental health conditions but can look very different from person to person., but how can psychotherapy help alleviate anxiety and depression.
+Anxiety and depression are common mental health conditions that can look very different from person to person.
+Many people ask, "How can psychotherapy help alleviate anxiety and depression?"
 Anxiety often involves persistent worry, restlessness, and physical symptoms like a racing heart.
-Depression typically includes feelings of sadness, loss of interest in activities, and low energy.
+On the other hand, depression typically includes feelings of sadness, loss of interest in activities, and low energy.

 Both conditions can interfere with work, relationships, and overall well-being.
 They may also occur together, making it harder to cope.
 Recognizing these symptoms is the first step toward seeking help.